 "Population II is considered one of the world's first doom albums of all time." -- Metal Injection

-In 1969, Holden, fresh off his tenure with proto-metal pioneers Blue Cheer (appearing on one side of the New!
-Improved!
-Blue Cheer album and touring for the better part of a year in the group), aimed for more control over his band.
+Following his tenure in proto-metal pioneers Blue Cheer in 1969, the guitarist aimed for more control over his next project.
 Thus, Randy Holden - Population II was born, the duo naming itself after the astronomical term for a particular star cluster with heavy metals present.
+Along with drummer/keyboardist Chris Lockheed, Holden created what many say is one of the earliest forms of doom metal.

-And over the top it is.
-The 6-song album delves into leaden sludge, lumbering doom and epic soaring riffs that sound free from all constraints of the era.
-It's incredibly heavy, but infused with a melodic, albeit mechanistic, sensibility.
+Likewise, their 6-song debut album Population II delves into leaden sludge, lumbering doom and epic soaring riffs that sound free from all constraints of the era.
+It’s incredibly heavy, but infused with a melodic, albeit mechanistic sensibility.
+However, troubles with the album’s original 1970 release bankrupted Holden, who subsequently left music for over two decades.
+For good reason, it’s widely hailed as a masterpiece, and until finally getting a proper formal release in 2020 on RidingEasy Records, was a longtime Holy Grail for record collectors.

-Population II will be available on LP, CD and download on February 28th, 2020 via RidingEasy Records.
+Population III will be available on LP, CD and download on July 1st, 2022 via RidingEasy Records.
+Pre-orders are available at ridingeasyrecs.com

 Artist: Randy Holden